Culture The Beauty of Africa

 Written by Teresa Mwangi

+Ethiopia is a cultural melting pot and a sweet tale is told about Banna tribe stilts.
+This is the reason behind the ‘air walking’ concept the tribesmen from this community are known for.
 Their bloodline traces to the Omotic ethnic group that inhabits the Lower Omo Valley, especially between the Weyto and Omo rivers.
 Some people identify this tribe as ‘Banya’, ‘Bena’ or ‘Benna’.
-They are over 47,000 Banna people whose main economic activity is hunting, pastoralism and low-scale farming.
-Further, there are those who profess Islam faith while others are Christians and a monarch governs the community.
+There are over 47,000 Banna people whose main economic activity is hunting, pastoralism and low-scale farming.
+Further, some profess Islam faith while others are Christians and a monarch governs the community.

 What’s interesting about them is their rich history that continues to intrigue the world in the 21st century.
 All this is thanks to ‘Beshitas’ – a local name referring to stilt walkers.

-There is a reason behind banna tribe stilts cultural intrigue.
+There is a reason behind Banna tribe stilts cultural intrigue.
 Young men from this tribe walked on stilts as a mechanism to avoid attack by wild animals while herding cattle.
 However, this is not the only reason why stilts are common in this part of southwestern Ethiopia.

 banna tribe ethiopia